justchokingaround/lobster/README.md

 lobster -l weathering with you
 ```

-### `--rofi` / `--dmenu` / `--external-menu` argument
+### `--rofi` / `--external-menu` argument

-By passing this argument, you can use rofi instead of fzf to interact with the lobster script.
+By passing this argument, you can use rofi instead of fzf to interact with the
+lobster script.

-This is the recommended way to use lobster, and is a core philosophy of this script.
-My use case is that I have a keybind in my WM configuration that calls lobster, that way I can watch Movies and TV Shows without ever even opening the terminal.
+This is the recommended way to use lobster, and is a core philosophy of this
+script.
+My use case is that I have a keybind in my WM configuration that calls
+lobster, that way I can watch Movies and TV Shows without ever even opening the
+terminal.

 Here is an example of that looks like (without image preview):